 If the check engine light is illuminated, there is very little chance your vehicle will pass the emissions test.
 Sun Auto Service specializes in on-board diagnostics and offers engine diagnosis.
 Our ASE Certified technicians will scan your on-board computer for diagnostic codes at no charge to you.
 If additional diagnostics are required, our technicians can do that too!

 Arrive to your next emissions test with confidence, knowing your vehicle has received the best care from Sun Auto Service.
-Click to print coupon for a Free Scan today!
+Browse the list of our current offers to save on your next service!